wu-lang/wu/README.md

 ## Libraries

-- [`lover`](https://github.com/nilq/lover): Type-safe bindings for the Love2D game engine
+- [`lover`](https://github.com/nilq/lover): Type-safe bindings for the Love2D game engine.

 ## Disclaimer

 Wu is built and maintained by a minimal team of people and was primarily developed during boring primary school classes, to help make time pass faster.
-Currently being maintained by a 17 year old.
+Currently being maintained by an 18-year-old.

 ## Contributors